vishnuharidas/1SeW-2025/README.md

 ### 3. Folder Naming

-- Create a folder for each week's solution using the format: `wXX-solution-name`, where:
+- Create a folder for each week's solution using the format: `wXX_solution_name`, where:
     - `XX` is the week number with a leading zero (e.g., `w01` for the first week).
-    - `solution-name` is a concise description of the solution in **url-case**.
+    - `solution_name` is a concise description of the solution.
-- Example: `w01-bubble-sort` for the first week's solution.
+- Example: `w01_bubble_sort` for the first week's solution.
 - _Tip:_ You can find the current week number by visiting websites like whatisthisweek.com or by running the command:
   `date +%V` (on Unix/Linux-based systems).